 3. Lac Courte Oreilles Ojibwe University

-Lac Courte Oreilles Ojibwe University (LCOOU), founded in 1982, stands out as a distinctive institution focused on preserving and promoting Ojibwe culture and language.
-Located in Hayward, Wisconsin, this tribal community college offers a unique educational experience that integrates Ojibwe traditions with academic learning, making it an intriguing option for international students seeking a culturally enriched education.
-Following this, the university also promotes sustainability initiatives and community engagement, providing an environment that respects and honors native traditions.
+Lac Courte Oreilles Ojibwe University (LCOOU), chartered in 1982, stands out as a distinctive institution focused on advancing Ojibwe language, culture, history, and sovereignty.
+Located in Hayward, Wisconsin, this tribal college offers a unique educational experience that integrates Ojibwe traditions with academic learning, making it an intriguing option for international students seeking a culturally enriched education.

-Among one of its most accessible programs for international students at LCOOU is the Associate of Arts in Liberal Arts, which is designed to provide a solid foundation in a variety of academic subjects while incorporating Ojibwe cultural perspectives.
-However, International students will find LCOOU appealing not only for its affordable educational offerings starting at $6,030 but also for its warm, community-focused environment that supports learning about and participating in local culture.
+One accessible academic option at LCOOU is the Associate of Arts in Liberal Arts, which is designed to provide a broad foundation and help students transfer to a bachelor’s degree program.
+International students may find LCOOU appealing not only for its affordable undergraduate tuition of $250 per credit, but also for its warm, community-focused environment that supports learning about and participating in local culture.

 4. University of Wisconsin- Parkside